 Updates the database schema without using existing migrations.

 It will not drop foreign keys, sequences and tables, unless -unsafe-mode is set.

---unsafe-mode If set, foreign keys, sequences and tables can potentially be dropped.--output A file to write SQL to, instead of executing the update directly neos.flow:doctrine:create Create the database schema neos.flow:doctrine:validate
+- --unsafe-mode If set, foreign keys, sequences and tables can potentially be dropped. - --output A file to write SQL to, instead of executing the update directly neos.flow:doctrine:validate